-For this topic I have combined these subjects for a very good reason and that is, sometimes it is necessary to include some part of the sea, or coastline in a landscape, just as you will sometimes combine part of the land in a seascape.
-But in order to break the barriers, so to speak, there has to be some obvious rule that marks the division between the two.
+For this topic, I have combined these subjects for a very good reason and that is, sometimes it is necessary to include some part of the sea, or coastline in a landscape, just as you will sometimes combine part of the land in a seascape.
+But in order to break the barriers, there has to be some obvious rule that marks the division between the two.

 A landscape can include part of the coastline, provided the amount of land in the image dominates the scene.

-The same applies with the seascape.
-Providing the image predominates the sea and its coastline, it doesn't matter if there is a bit of the land included, you can still regard it as a seascape.
+The same applies to seascapes; providing the image predominates the sea and its coastline, it doesn't matter if there is a bit of the land included, you can still regard it as a seascape.

 Sunsets and sunrises, by the way, do not fall into the category of landscapes or seascapes.
 They are a breed all their own and they can occur anywhere on land or sea, or even over the rooftops of buildings, for that matter.